quantumMike/QDrop/README.md

 ## Deployment

 The goal is maintain the latest developments of qcircuit.
-In addition to adding [qcircuitz](https://github.com/CQuIC/qcircuitz) which is similar to qcircuit but it utilizes Tikz for drawing the quantum circuit.
+In addition to adding [qcircuitz](https://github.com/CQuIC/qcircuitz) which is similar to qcircuit but it utilizes Tikz for drawing the quantum circuits.

 ## Useful tools